PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/index.md

-## Miscellaneous Resources {-}

-It is highly recommended to review the resources presented in this section before continuing with the rest of the book.
+It is highly recommended to review the resources below before continuing with the rest of the tutorial.

 * Proteomics Overview